sourcegraph/handbook/content/departments/technical-success/ce/process/tech-reviews.md

 Today, where a customer need falls outside of what exists or is supported in our Product, CE logs [Product Gaps](tech-win-process.md#surfacing-product-feedback) in Salesforce to surface these requests to Product for consideration onto the [Roadmap](https://docs.google.com/document/d/1XNrbBtkS8_lsjKxV8zvNfb1sn1Ug9Zhc24LFLCOa-Ic/edit).
 If / when added to the Roadmap, CE and Sales can track progress from the Roadmap.

-Where we uncover that, in order to make a customer successful technically, they require Engineering resources / effort that is unplanned and unprioritized, the account CE is expected to write up the details: capture the clear asks (concern / problem statement / etc), provide context if it impacts any other customers, and provide any other business context in order to raise the request through the technical review process employed for pre-sales opportunities today.
+Where we uncover that, in order to make a customer successful technically, they require Engineering resources / effort that is unplanned and un-prioritized, the account CE is expected to write up the details: capture the clear asks (concern / problem statement / etc), provide context if it impacts any other customers, and provide any other business context in order to raise the request through the technical review process employed for pre-sales opportunities today.
 This allows for transparent alignment and collaborative decision making between Sales, CE & Support, and Engineering.

 Where we encounter situations that we are unsure if a customer is following a best / supported practice, the account CE is expected to write up the details: capture the clear asks (eg validation required) and provide context around the ask and the customers’ technical design and raise the request through the technical review process employed for pre-sales opportunities today.
 This allows for transparent collaboration on defining the expectation or best practice and aligning on next steps in support of the customer's needs.